0Deen/bitnairobimainapp/README.md

-Bitcoin Nairobi project .. the Mimi main website. the complete will be updated This is a shortcut
+Bitcoin Nairobi project .. the mini main website. the complete will be updated This is a shortcut

 img="![alt text](image.png)";